Weinstein handlebodies for complements of smoothed toric divisors

-Then, we let $\mathcal{W}_{F,c}$ denote the Weinstein $4$-manifold obtained by attaching $2$-handles to $D^*F$ along the Legendrian co-normal lifts of the set of curves $c$.

-{Theorem~\ref{thm:cotangentdiagram}} \begin{thm:cotangentdiagram} Let $F$ be any surface and $\{\gamma_i\}_{i=1}^n$ a finite collection of co-oriented curves in $F$.
-Then the procedure of Section~\ref{s:procedure} produces a Weinstein handle diagram in standard form representing a Weinstein manifold $\mathcal{W}$ which is Weinstein homotopic to $\mathcal{W}_{F,c}$. \end{thm:cotangentdiagram}
+Let $\mathcal{W}_{F,c}$ denote the Weinstein domain obtained by attaching $2$-handles to $D^*F$ along the Legendrian co-normal lifts of the $\gamma_i$.
+Then, the Weinstein handle diagram in the standard form obtained by the procedure of Section~\ref{s:procedure}, represents a Weinstein domain that is Weinstein homotopic to $\mathcal{W}_{F,c}$. \end{thm:cotangentdiagram}